Seriously!!! The forum is 95% of the reason that earlyretirementextreme.com still exists, so let's keep the standards high!

 2) DON'T USE THE QUOTE FUNCTION AS A REPLY BUTTON!
 Some people use phones or textreaders to keep up, so please don't abuse the quote function.
 Don't quote the entire post you're responding to.
-Because if you do, people have to scroll through all that only to learn that you're just responding to the post above IF you're responding to the entire post (which is the case in most cases), just start your post with @username.
+Because if you do, people have to scroll through all that only to learn that you're just responding to the post above IF you're responding to the entire post (which is the case in most cases), just start your post with @theirusername.
 Then respond.
 Only use the quote function when/if responding to specific paragraphs or sentences and edit everything else out.

-3) DO NOT SIGN YOUR NAME [or URL] on your posts.
+3) DO NOT SIGN YOUR NAME [or URL] AND AVOID HEADERS/FOOTERS on your posts.
 Again ... it's annoying to have to scroll through that.
 I will edit this out manually and I don't like to do that.
 People already know who you are from your username and/or profile details.
 You don't have to say "hello" or "thanks" or "best wishes" at the beginning or end of every single post you make.
 It's a forum post.
 Not an email.